 Telangiectasia (visible blood vessels) and general redness of the face can be reduced by laser skin treatment.
-Dr. Dabade uses different lasers, including intense pulsed light (IPL) and ND:YAG lasers, which shrink the size and visibility of blood vessels.
+Dr. Alghalith uses different lasers, including intense pulsed light (IPL) and ND:YAG lasers, which shrink the size and visibility of blood vessels.
 Temporary redness may occur for a couple days after treatment.

 Treating the “rosacea nose” (rhinophyma)